gganis/vomsxrd/README.md

               grps=grp1[,grp2,...]
 Group(s) for which the information is extracted; if specified the grpopt 'sel' is set to 1 regardless of the setting. vos=vo1[,vo2,...]
+VOs to be considered; the first match is taken grpfmt=<string>          String to be used to format the content of XrdSecEntity::grps rolefmt=<string>         String to be used to format the content of XrdSecEntity::role vofmt=<string>           String to be used to format the content of XrdSecEntity::vorg Recognized place holders in the above format strings:
+                                         <r>   role, as resulting from the parsing procedure
+                                         <g>   group
+                                         <vo>  VO
+                                         <an>  Full Qualified Attribute Name
+                                       For example, rolefmt=<r>,grpfmt=<r> will inverse the group and role in the output XrdSecEntity
-VOs to be considered; the first match is taken dbg                      To force verbose mode
+              dbg                      To force verbose mode